sasikanna420/CloudGoat-tested/Instructions.md

 ![image](https://user-images.githubusercontent.com/70305957/196030957-73cdb097-c1af-4a86-b031-ee9f5bf754a5.png)

-•	Use private key in the mail attachment to connect the instance via putty
+•	Use private key in the mail attachment to connect the instance via putty.
+Login as ec2-user always and then switch to root using `sudo su -`

 ![image](https://user-images.githubusercontent.com/70305957/196031730-3f3db663-bd2d-4a80-a3d2-f00d98a2d969.png)